nick-eb/nickebsite-vite/src/blogs/hybrid-graphics-kvm-arch.md

 The culprit was two of my startup apps, Mullvad VPN and Vesktop, using `nvidia_drm` for some reason?

-I have `nvidia_drm.modeset=0` set in my commandline as well as in my modprobe.d configs, and running `sudo cat /sys/module/nvidia_drm/parameters/modeset` returns `N` as expected.
-I also tried with `nvidia_drm.modeset=1` and the same issue with apps launching 'with' nvidia_drm would occur.
+I have `nvidia_drm.modeset=1` set in my commandline, and running `sudo cat /sys/module/nvidia_drm/parameters/modeset` returns `Y` as expected.
+I also tried with `nvidia_drm.modeset=0` and the same issue behaviour occurs.

 #### SOLUTION:
 Running `sudo lsmod | grep nvidia` revealed that 2 processes that were using `nvidia_drm`: